MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Add-Content.md

 ### -Path

 Specifies the path to the items that receive the additional content.
-Wildcards are permitted.
+Wildcard characters are permitted.
+The paths must be paths to items, not to containers.
+For example, you must specify a path to one or more files, not a path to a directory.
 If you specify multiple paths, use commas to separate the paths.

 ```yaml
 Type: String[]